alan-turing-institute/distinctipy/docs/index.rst

 Welcome to distinctipy's documentation!
 =======================================

-This page is a work in progress, for more details have a look at the repo on `GitHub
+This page is a work in progress, for more details about distinctipy have a look at the repo on `GitHub
 <https://github.com/alan-turing-institute/distinctipy>`_.

 .. toctree::